 Yes!
 We have two large-scale events per year where prospective students can come to learn more about Santa Clara, tour the campus, view residence halls and hear presentations about different academic programs offered.
 In the fall, we host Open House for all prospective undergraduate students.
 In the spring, we host Preview Day for students who have been admitted to or wait listed for Santa Clara.

 - International Students -

 What resources are available for International Students?

-About 4 percent of the undergraduate student body at Santa Clara is International, hailing from 6 of the 7 continents!
-We encourage International students to visit and explore the opportunities available to them on our unique campus in the heart of the Silicon Valley.
-To learn more about key admissions components and standards for International Students please visit our Undergraduate Admissions page for International Students.
-Additionally, check out of Global Broncos website, and the Global Engagement Office for International Students.
+About 4 percent of the undergraduate population at Santa Clara are international, hailing from 6 of the 7 continents!
+We encourage international students to take our virtual tour or visit and explore the opportunities available to them on our unique campus in the heart of the Silicon Valley.
+To learn more about key admission components and standards for international Students, please visit our Undergraduate Admission page for International Students and the Global Engagement Office page.